REX-HERE/KHIDKI_ms_engage/README.md

 **BOW (Bag of words)** - The bag-of-words model is a simplifying representation used in natural language processing.
 In this model, a text (such as a sentence or a document) is represented as the multiset of its words, disregarding grammar (that’s why I cleaned the data in pre-processing) and even word order but keeping frequencies of the words. well defined fixed-length inputs and by using the Bag-of-Words technique we can convert variable-length texts into a fixed-length vector.

+(Some other Algorithms i have implemented to compare performance of my hybrid, you can find that in colab notebook)-

+**Collaborative filtering using Matrix factorisation with SVD and with gradient descent** Singular Value Decomposition (SVD)-

+SVD decomposes any matrix into singular vectors and singular values.
+Simply put, SVD is equivalent to Principal Component Analysis (PCA) after mean centering, i.e. shifting all data points so that their mean is on the origin.
+Formally, SVD is decomposition of a matrix R into the product of three matrices: Rm∗n=Um∗mDm∗nVtn∗nRm∗n=Um∗mDm∗nVn∗nt.
+Where Rm∗nRm∗n denotes the utility matrix with n equal to the number of e.g. users and m number exposed items (movies).
+Um∗mUm∗m is a left singular orthogonal matrix, representing the relationship between users and latent factors.
+Dm∗nDm∗n is a diagonal matrix (with positive real values) describing the strength of each latent factor.
+Vtn∗nVn∗nt (transpose) is a right singular orthogonal matrix, indicating the similarity between items and latent factors.
+The general goal of SVD (and other matrix factorization methods) is to decompose the matrix R with all missing rijrij and multiply its components Um∗mDm∗nVtn∗nUm∗mDm∗nVn∗nt once again.
+As a result, there are no missing values rijrij and it is possible to recommend each user movies (items) they have not seen or purchased yet with the help of these predicted ratings.